 According to the U.S. Department of Agriculture, Kenyans spend over 45% of their income on food, whereas the average American only spends 7%.
 While this is a sobering statistic, OFDC is doing its best to provide one clean and healthy meal a day to rural, impoverished children through school lunch garden programs.
-Due to the continued support of our donors, especially the Laura Jane Musser Foundation, OFDC recently assisted six rural schools in developing sustainable school lunch gardens.<br>
+Due to the continued support of our donors, especially the Laura Jane Musser Foundation, OFDC recently assisted six rural schools in developing sustainable school lunch gardens that would soon be landscaped and adirondack chairs would be placed at regular intervals. <br>

 Rural schools are the last to receive outside aid.
 Families in rural areas struggle on their small shambas (farms) to grow enough food to feed their families.
 Most parents contract out for less than $1 a day to work on larger farms.
 Truly the poorest of the poor, the children in these areas often go to school with empty stomachs.
 Furthermore, many rural schools have no latrines for sanitation or access to clean water.<br>